LF-digitala-kanaler/LFDS/content/components/web/button-and-links/links.md

 ---
 template: ComponentPage
-category: Button and Links
 title: Links
+intro: Links are used when we want to guide the user away from the current page, as we expect them to want information which isn't part of the current flow.
 description: Links are used when we want to guide the user away from the current page, as we expect them to want information which isn't part of the current flow.
 previewImage: /img/link-primary.svg
-intro: Links are used when we want to guide the user away from the current page, as we expect them to want information which isn't part of the current flow.
-backgroundColor: "#fff"
+category: Button and Links
 tabs:
   - content: >-
       ## How to use